 His gritty, blues-soaked voice powered Great White to arena-rock fame in the 1980s, defining a sound of raw, melodic hard rock.

-Jack Russell’s journey from Hermosa Beach, California, to the top of the rock charts was fueled by a voice that could shift from a soulful croon to a piercing wail.
-As the frontman and co-founder of Great White, he became the face and sound of a band that rode the wave of 80s glam metal but was always rooted in a deeper blues tradition.
-The band’s breakthrough album ‘Once Bitten…’ and its massive hit ‘Rock Me’ cemented their place, with Russell’s charismatic, shirtless stage presence becoming a staple of MTV.
-While the band’s trajectory was later shadowed by tragedy, Russell’s vocal legacy on anthems like ‘Save Your Love’ and ‘House of Broken Love’ remained a touchstone for a generation of rock fans.
-His later years saw him battling health issues and fronting his own version of Great White, a testament to his enduring connection to the music that defined his life.
+Jack Russell co-founded Great White and sang 'Rock Me,' the massive hit from the band's breakthrough album 'Once Bitten…' Born in Hermosa Beach, California, his voice shifted from a soulful croon to a piercing wail.
+As frontman, he became the face of a band rooted in blues tradition that rode the wave of 80s glam metal.
+His charismatic, shirtless stage presence became a staple of MTV.
+The band's trajectory was later shadowed by tragedy, but Russell's vocal legacy on anthems like 'Save Your Love' and 'House of Broken Love' remained a touchstone for a generation.
+His later years saw him battling health issues and fronting his own version of Great White.

 1946–1964